Do Iron Supplements Cause Black Stools & is There One Which Doesn't?

 Why Do Iron Supplements Turn Your Stools Black?

-Normal iron supplements can lead to black stools because of the unabsorbed iron in the gut forming complexes with other compounds in the digestive tract.
+Put simply, iron supplements make your stools black because of the unabsorbed iron in the gut forming complexes with other compounds in the digestive tract.

 Iron supplements generally contain iron in ionic forms, such as ferrous sulfate, ferrous gluconate, or ferrous fumarate, which the body absorbs directly.
 However, the body can only absorb a certain amount of iron at a time, and any excess remains in the digestive tract.

-The excess iron in the gut can react with other compounds such as sulfur-containing amino acids or hydrogen sulfide produced by gut bacteria, forming non-absorbed iron complexes.
+The excess iron in the gut can react with other compounds produced by gut bacteria, forming non-absorbed iron complexes.
 These complexes can impart a black colour to the stool, making it appear dark or black.
-This is a common side effect of iron supplements and is not typically a cause for concern.

-What's more concerning about most iron supplements are their other side effects.
+While stool colour isn't harmful, what's more concerning about most iron supplements are their other side effects such as nausea, heartburn and constipation.
 These side effects can be significant enough to cause some individuals to stop taking their iron supplements, which can lead to further health problems related to iron deficiency.

 Does Black Stool Mean Too Much Iron?